NoahNim/weyland-mars/README.md

 ### Data Set

 The app uses a hardcoded data set the includes multiple arrays with their elements being objects.
 These arrays will be passed through props to display them on the app.
-The data sets are: Files, Important, Messages, Logs
+The data sets are: Users, Files, Important, Messages, Logs

+#### Users

+Will have key value pairs:
+name: text
+password text

 #### Files